Arteriosclerosis: Causes and symptoms

 • High blood pressure: High blood pressure can damage the arteries and pave the way for plaques to form.
 Consistently high blood pressure increases the stress on the artery walls, which can lead to micro-damage where plaque deposits can form.

-• High cholesterol: High levels of low-density lipoprotein (LDL), also known as “bad” cholesterol, in the blood can lead to plaque formation on the artery walls.
+• High cholesterol: High levels of low-density lipoprotein (LDL), the “bad” cholesterol, in the blood can lead to plaque formation.
 Unlike high-density lipoprotein (HDL), LDL can penetrate the inner wall of the artery, triggering an inflammatory response and leading to plaque formation.

 • Smoking: Tobacco products can cause damage to the artery walls, initiating and accelerating the process of arteriosclerosis.
 Cigarette smoke contains toxic chemicals that can trigger an inflammatory response in the arteries and promote plaque formation.